kashodiya/my-open-webui/README.md

 EC2 state pilling
 Restart Portainer btn

+Fix ended hours
+"error": "cannot access local variable 'ended_hours' where it is not associated with a value"

 Web-apps
+- Change user-data.sh to
+    - Unzip web-apps
+    - Copy to ~/web-apps
+    - mkdir ansible
+    - Unzip ansible
 - Ansible playbook
 - Update command bat
 - Zip created and uploaded to S3